-- There are no specific services for the disabled in Pöyrisjärvi Wilderness Area.
+- There are no specific accessible services in Pöyrisjärvi Wilderness Area.

 - The building, which houses Fell Lapland Visitor Centre is accessible by wheelchair.
 The nature centre is located in the village of Hetta.
 A campfire site shelter by the nature centre is also accessible by wheelchair.
-Fell Lapland Visitor Centre has a toilet for the disabled.
+Fell Lapland Visitor Centre has an accessible toilet.

 Other Services in the Surrounding Area